o1-labs/proof-systems/book/src/kimchi/final_check.md

 # Understanding the implementation of the $f(\zeta) = Z_H(\zeta) t(\zeta)$ check

-Unlike the latest version of vanilla $\plonk$ that implements the the final check using a polynomial opening (via Maller's optimization), we implement it manually.
+Unlike the latest version of vanilla $\plonk$ that implements the final check using a polynomial opening (via Maller's optimization), we implement it manually.
 (That is to say, Izaak implemented Maller's optimization for 5-wires.)

 But the check is not exactly $f(\zeta) = Z_H(\zeta) t(\zeta)$.
 This note describes how and why the implementation deviates a little.